Cancelling the Sale of Your Silicon Valley Home

 Can a Seller Cancel a Contract?

-Ultimately, backing out of the deal after you have signed the purchase agreement is cancelling a contract.
+Ultimately, backing out of the deal after you have signed the purchase agreement means cancelling a contract.
 Since the seller doesn’t have the contingency options that buyers have, that can prove a bit more difficult.
+One exception to this would be where the seller has a contingency on finding and/or closing on a replacement property.
+This gives the seller a certain amount of time to find and/or close the sale of their next home – and if you are unable to do so, you are free to cancel the sale of your current residence.

-However, you can use those contingencies to your benefit.
-For instance, if the buyer has a contingency that says that the deal will be closed by a certain date, and that date passes, you may have found your out.
-However, you are required to provide the buyer with a written Notice to Perform.
-In that notice, you can tell the buyer that he or she has 48 hours to close the deal.
+In order to cancel the contract this way, you are required to provide the buyer with a written Notice to Perform.
+In that notice, you can tell the buyer that he or she has two business days to close the deal.
 If that timeframe passes, you can walk away from the transaction.

 But what happens if the buyer has performed everything written in the purchase agreement?
 Ultimately, in that situation, there is no easy way out of the transaction for you.
-Take note, there is a good chance that no one will force you to sell your home.
-If you refuse to sign the grant deed over to the buyer, the closing officer will not force you to sign the paperwork.
-Unfortunately, this does open you up to serious legal jeopardy.
+Take note, nobody in the transaction (buyer, seller, agents, brokers, the escrow company, etc.) can force you to sell your home.
+If you refuse to sign the grant deed over to the buyer, the notary or closing officer will not force you to sign the paperwork.

 Take all your equity when you move